All you need to plan your perfect holidays in Weymouth

 Many visitors to Weymouth are often surprised by what else the town has to offer apart from its fantastic beach.
 The historic harbour, restored Victorian fort, RSPB nature reserves, museums and other visitor attractions now mix harmoniously with the new town centre shopping complex, bowling alley, multiplex cinema and numerous pubs, clubs and restaurants.
 There is even a high-speed ferry service to the Channel Islands and St Malo for those who want a day trip experience to remember.

 It is easy to get around Weymouth on foot and all the attractions are within walking distance of the town centre.
-Many attractions are located along the Old Harbour and there's plenty to interest the whole family.
+Many attractions are located along the Old Harbour and holidays in Weymouth offer plenty to interest the whole family.

 Sharky’s is an all action children’s play zone with a soft play area, playzone, laser zone and slot car racing.
 Just off the harbourside is the Tudor House, although this does have fairly restricted opening hours.